 Emergency Medicine Fellowship

-The US Acute Care Solutions (USACS) North Alabama Emergency Medicine Fellowship provides the unique opportunity for primary care physicians to become board-certified in emergency medicine.
-This fellowship is recognized by the American Academy of Emergency Physicians (AAEP) and graduates of the program qualify for written and oral exams to receive board certification in emergency medicine by the American Board of Physician Specialists.
+The US Acute Care Solutions (USACS) North Alabama Emergency Medicine Fellowship provides the unique opportunity for primary care Physicians to become board-certified in emergency medicine.
+This fellowship is recognized by the American Academy of Emergency Physicians (AAEP) and the American Board of Physician Specialties (ABPS).
+Graduates of the program qualify for written and oral exams to receive ABPS board certification in emergency medicine.

 Application Process